-Each fellowship opportunity is unique in scope, duration, and focus, however all assignements culminate with the presentation of the students' work during their fellowship.
+Each fellowship opportunity is unique in scope, duration, and focus, however all assignments culminate with the presentation of the students' work during their fellowship.

 How Fellows are Chosen